Dual pricing, or two tier pricing, is alive and well in Thailand and it drives tourists and expats crazy.

-Try to get a Thai friend or girlfriend/boyfriend who’s traveling with you to book the hotel and pay for it as that will reduce the price markedly.
-If it’s not paid for up front, the hotel will try to charge you a higher price when you get there saying they “made a mistake”.
+Try to get a Thai friend or girlfriend/boyfriend who is traveling with you to book the hotel and pay for it as that will reduce the price markedly.
+If it is not paid up front, the hotel will try to charge you a higher price when you get there saying they “made a mistake”.

 Ripley’s Believe It Or Not, Pattaya – Thai price is in Thai numerals, the price for everyone else in Arabic numerals.
-Avoid it if you don’t want to pay the much higher price.

-It’s a pity Thailand continues to practice dual pricing as it angers tourists and other foreigners and makes them want to spend less money in Thailand, not more.
+It is a pity Thailand continues to practice dual pricing as it angers tourists and other foreigners and makes them want to spend less money in Thailand, not more.